Key takeaways

 An obvious but viable option to increase your net operating income is to charge amenity fees!

 Consider the amenities that your residents want and expect.
 Most modern residents want amenities that increase convenience in their daily lives.
-So, transform your property into a smart, well-connected community with proptech amenities that tenants are willing to pay extra monthly fees for.
+So, transform your property into a smart, well-connected community with proptech amenities for which tenants are willing to pay extra monthly fees.

 What qualities make a successful property manager?

-Effectively managing a property — whether it’s an apartment or a condo — is a tough job.
-In addition to exhibiting patience, persistence, and flexibility, successful property managers must balance a slew of daily tasks.
-And they’ve got to do this all while directing and guiding their staff.
+Effectively managing a condo, apartment, or other type of property is a tough job.
+In addition to exhibiting patience, persistence, and flexibility, successful property managers must balance many daily tasks while directing and guiding their staff.

-It’s impossible to pinpoint exactly what makes the perfect property manager, but good property managers all share several traits.
-So, if a prospective manager has the following qualities, they’re likely to be a good fit at your company.
+It’s impossible to pinpoint exactly what makes the perfect property manager, but good property managers share several traits.
+So, if a prospective manager has the following qualities, they will likely be a good fit at your company.

 And if you’re a property manager looking to improve yourself, conditioning these qualities will ensure you’re a well-rounded supervisor.